Main Journal Articles

 - Main headings, subheadings and sub-subheadings should be formatted as in the Article Template below.
 We recommend a maximum of three levels of headings.

-- Manuscripts should be between 4,000 and 7,000 words in length (excluding tables, figures and references).
+- Please be as concise as possible when writing articles.
+Manuscripts should be between 4,000 and 7,000 words in length (including tables, figures and references).

 - Japanese names should follow the modified Hepburn system of transliteration, including the use of macrons for long vowels.